 Never ending quest for higher performance computing drives higher processing power.
 IO and network speeds needs to grow proportionally to maintain comparable system level performance and cater to a positive user experience.

-Media appliances are moving to HD content, driving a ten fold increase in storage capacity and bandwidth requirements.
+Media appliances are moving to UHD content, driving a ten fold increase in storage capacity and bandwidth requirements.
 Therefore, wireless LAN throughput must grow in order to serve those media links at home and in the office.

 Mainstream wired LAN products have shifted to gigabit, and some to one hundred gigabit, per second speeds.
 The trend for a purely wireless campus drives the need for wired equivalent multi-gigabit per second wireless solutions.